Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 The fields to complete are the following:

 * **Type:** Can be Card, TAG, Chipkey or Manual entry type.
-* **Description:** The description of the new identifier model.
+* **Description:** The description of the new identification model.
-* **Installable:** Identifiers with this feature can only be assigned by means of installation.
+* **Installable:** Identifications with this feature can only be assigned by means of installation.
 * **Personalized:** If it is personalized or not.
-* **Reusable:** Identifiers with this function active can be reused if they are unassigned (otherwise they would be disabled).
+* **Reusable:** Identifications with this function active can be reused if they are unassigned (otherwise they would be disabled).
-* **Supports multiple assignments:** This option allows the driver/vehicle to have multiple identifiers of this model.
+* **Supports multiple assignments:** This option allows the driver/vehicle to have multiple identifications of this model.
 * **Valid expiration date:** Whether the expiration date is valid or not.
 * **Ignore the behavior of the vehicle ID in the terminal:** When this option is activated, the behavior of the related vehicle ID in the terminal will be ignored.
 In other words, if a request were to be made for a transaction, it will be skipped.
 A situation where this function can be applied is for a "Gift Card".
 These do not have any vehicle ID, so if you wish to operate on a site that requests a vehicle ID, without this feature, the Gift Card will be rejected.
 * **Custom Track:** If this option is activated, a track number can be determined at will instead of being generated automatically.
-* **Single use:** If this option is activated, this identifier model cannot be used multiple times.
+* **Single use:** If this option is activated, this identification's model cannot be used multiple times.
-* **Notify assignment:** When this function is activated, an e-mail will be sent to the entity to which this identifier is assigned.
+* **Notify assignment:** When this function is activated, an e-mail will be sent to the entity to which this identification is assigned.
 	* Enabling this feature will enable the "File attachment in notification" option, which allows the QR to be attached to a PDF file.
 		* Finally, in case the previous function is enabled, a third function will be enabled called, "Encrypted attachment".
 This will allow that when the file arrives, a password will be requested, being the vehicle code.